Copy Operations and IntelliSnap Backups for VM-Centric Operations with VMware

-- Child jobs that are excluded from backup copy operations can be aged when they meet data aging criteria, independently of the data aging criteria that are specified for the parent job and the child jobs that are picked for backup copy operations.
+- Child jobs that are excluded from backup copy operations can be aged when they meet data aging criteria.

-- Data aging operations for IntelliSnap backup operations do not delete a hardware snapshot until all parent and child jobs that use the hardware snapshot have aged.
+- Data aging operations for IntelliSnap backup operations do not delete a hardware snapshot until all child jobs that use the hardware snapshot have aged.

 - You can perform snapshot management operations from a VM client, including operations such as listing snapshots, mounting or unmounting snapshots, and deleting a snapshot.

 - If you run a backup operation for a VM from the VM client, a browse operation that is performed from the job history returns the data from the most recent backup job.

 This issue occurs because the Job Manager runs the backup operation using the ID of the parent subclient, instead of running the operation using the ID of the VM client.

 - Job priority settings apply to streaming backup operations and backup copy operations.

 You can run an auxiliary copy job to create a secondary copy based on the storage policy copy configuration.